JiabaoAi67/jump-models/README.md

 * **Flow Matching**, **Jump-only** and **Jump + Flow** jump+flow better than flow or jump.
 * **GMFlow** is the most extreme case: with $K = 8$ mixture components, the analytic GM-SDE solver places one Gaussian on each checkerboard square in **a single step**.
 * **PDGM-ZZP** trades off — the velocity space is just $\{-1, +1\}^d$ so it needs many flips to mix, its dynamics are more state-dependent than time-dependent, which may lead to better performance at larger NFE and provide greater potential for error correction.
 * **DLPM** is the only method here that uses **non-Gaussian noise**: it replaces the Gaussian forward noise of DDPM with a heavier-tailed α-stable Lévy noise.
 You can see this directly in the GIF — the DLPM init frame is *visibly larger and more diffuse* than the tight Gaussian blob of every other method, with a clear heavy-tail halo.
-Those rare large noise draws are exactly the "Lévy jumps" the paper argues let DLPM reach isolated and rare modes.
-On a bounded toy like the checkerboard this hurts few-step quality (the heavy-tailed prior takes more steps to mix), but on **heavy-tailed or class-imbalanced data** the heavy-tailed prior is exactly what the paper shows you want.

 ## Per-particle backward trajectories